sarvalabs/vscode-coco/README.md

 ### Feedback and Issues
-If you encounter any issues with the Coco extension or have suggestions for improvements, please check the extension's [GitHub repository](https://github.com/sarvalabs/vscode-coco) for issue tracking.
+If you encounter any issues with the Cocolang extension or have suggestions for improvements, please check the extension's [GitHub repository](https://github.com/sarvalabs/vscode-coco) for issue tracking.
 You can open a new issue to report problems or submit feature requests.